 Every term to the left of the TLD and separated by a period is considered a more specific subdomain, although conventionally, first-level subdomains plus their TLDs (example.com) are referred to as “domains.”
 Moving to the left, hello and mail are the second- and third-level subdomains, respectively.
 Typically, subdomains are used to uniquely identify specific machines or services, but this is left up to the domain owner.

 Choosing and specifying name servers is an essential part of domain ownership.
 If you don’t, the Internet won’t know where to find your DNS information, and your domain won’t resolve.
 Name servers host a domain’s DNS information in a text file called the zone file.
-They’re are also known as Servers of Authority (SOAs).
+They’re are also known as Start of Authority (SOA) records.
 You can host your DNS information on name servers in one of several locations: